yesmeck/reactive.macro/README.md

 $ npm install reactive.macro --save
 ```

-You need [babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) before using this package.
+[babel-plugin-macros](https://github.com/kentcdodds/babel-plugin-macros) is required before using this package.

 If you are using create-react-app, it has included babel-plugin-macros.